 A cashier’s check is a form of payment that is usually purchased at a financial institution — a credit union or bank such as USAA Bank — and written by a bank teller to a third party, such as your landlord.
 The cashier’s check is funded by the bank, which means it is not funded from your personal banking account.
 Because you must purchase this product for its full amount, these checks guarantee payment and they greatly reduce any risk of scammers obtaining access to your account’s sensitive information.

 Cashier’s checks are mostly used for large purchases like when you need to make a down payment on an apartment.

 When cashing a cashier’s check, banks and credit unions, check-cashing stores and Walmart are all viable options.

-Any financial institution (credit union or a bank such as USAA Bank) can issue a cashier’s check, but it is normally required that you have a bank account (either checking account or savings account) with the institution.
+Any financial institution can issue a cashier’s check, but it is normally required that you have a bank account — either checking account or savings account — with the institution.
 USAA Bank’s Official/Teller Check Request form has a section that requires an account number to debit, which means you must have an account with USAA Bank to obtain a cashier’s check.
 As with any financial institution, you must have the full amount being paid with the cashier’s check available upon purchase, otherwise, it cannot be written.

 Here are the four necessary steps to obtaining a cashier’s check at a financial institution such as USAA Bank: